EvoX: A Distributed GPU-accelerated Framework for Scalable Evolutionary Computation: Related Work

 JAX~\cite{jax2018github} has rapidly ascended the ranks to become a leading computational infrastructure.
 While it offers a NumPy-style API, JAX has been optimized for GPU-accelerated numerical operations.
 JAX's unique selling point is its adaptability to contemporary computational challenges.
 Its just-in-time (JIT) compilation transforms user-defined Python functions into high-performance machine code adaptable to diverse hardware platforms.

-One of JAX's notable features is its ability to fuse operators, thereby amalgamating multiple smaller tensor operations into singular, efficient tasks, reducing memory overhead.
+One of JAX's notable features is its ability to fuse operators, thereby amalgamating multiple smaller tensor operations into singular and efficient tasks, thus reducing memory overhead.
 Its integrated autograd system enables automatic gradient computations, an essential feature for gradient-based optimization.
 Adhering to functional programming paradigms, JAX ensures computations are pure and side-effect-free, resulting in predictable and debug-friendly code.
-Such principles align well with EC algorithms, which are stateless by nature and flourish in a functional setting.
+Such principles align well with EC algorithms, which are stateless by nature and suitable for a functional setting.